SteveTuttle/crypto-price-analysis/README.md

 ### Background
 For this challenge, we need to use our knowledge of Python via a Jupyter Notebook and Unsupervised Learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 ## Deliverables
-Our goal for this challenge is multi-part.
-We will need to find the best k value using a Scaled DataFrame created from the source CSV file.
-(Add rest later)
+Our goal for this challenge is detailed a requires us to follow a series of steps broken down within six greater sections.
+The Challenge Instuctions are outlined within each section, and the section are to be completed as follows:
+1) Prepare the Data
+2) Find the Best Value for _k_ Using the Original Scaled DataFrame
+3) Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+4) Optimize Clusters with Principal Component Analysis
+5) Find the Best Value for _k_ Using the PCA Data
+6) Cluster Cryptocurrencies with K-means Using the PCA Data

 ### Section-1: Prepare the Data
 To start off I needed to rename the __Crypto_Clustering_starter_code.ipynb__ file as __Crypto_Clustering_SDT.ipynb__.
 I viewed the file _crypto_market_data.csv_ separately first to understand the data scource better, then I loaded the _crypto_market_data.csv_ into a DataFrame.
 From here I am able to acquire the metrics and plot the data needed complete the challenge per the instructions:
 * Use the _StandardScaler()_ module from _scikit-learn_ to normalize the data from the CSV file.
 * Create a DataFrame with the scaled data and set the __"coin_id"__ index from the original DataFrame as the index for the new DataFrame.

-![First DataFrame] placeholder???

 ### Section-2: Find the Best Value for k Using the Original Scaled DataFrame
 In this section I will use the elbow method to find the best value for _k_ per the instructions from the challenge: